 Prior to passage of the Camp Lejeune Justice Act people sickened by water contamination have been generally unable to sue for compensation because of limits on what the U.S. government would pay and because the statute of repose in North Carolina had expired.
 The only thing military personal and their families could obtain was certain VA medical benefits, and civilian base personnel had no options at all.
-With the passage of the Camp Lejeune Justice Act of 2022 and President Biden’s upcoming signing of the Honoring Our PACT Act of 2022, the barriers to compensation will be reduced and the statute of repose in North Carolina will be extended an additional two years into 2024.
+With the passage of the Camp Lejeune Justice Act of 2022 and President Biden’s signing of the Honoring Our PACT Act of 2022, the barriers to compensation have been reduced and the statute of repose in North Carolina has been extended an additional two years to August 10th, 2024.

 These laws also allow sickened people to pursue their own individual claims based on what injuries they sustained from the contaminated water, rather than having to rely on a class action lawsuit filed by someone else.

 Since The Camp Lejeune Justice Act Passed, Will I Still Need to Take Legal Action?